ragingRobot/super-easy-react-forms/README.md

 ## Form Component

 The Form component is used to wrap all of the other components that make up the form.
 It handles the state of all child components.
 All form elements are controlled.
+You can also nest form elements inside of other html elements if you need to.

 Each Form component has a built in submit button but you can also add other buttons by passing them in as child components.
 When the user submits valid input the forms onSubmit callback is passes an object containing all of the form values.